Why We Get Attached To People We Haven't Met IRL

 Advertisement

-Rachel Sussman, a relationship counselor and expert in NYC, says that this behavior is extremely common in people who online date.
+Rachel Sussman, a relationship counsellor and expert in NYC, says that this behaviour is extremely common in people who online date.
 "I have many clients who tell me this same story over and over," she says.
-"And the thing is, they know their behavior is off.
+"And the thing is, they know their behaviour is off.
 They'll say 'I know I'm being crazy, but I can't get [the person] out of my mind.'"

 What all of these people have in common, though, is the fact that they're on online dating apps for a reason — they really want to meet someone.
 Those of us who fall fast like this aren't the ones who are looking for casual sex or one-night stands.
 "They actually want a relationship," Sussman says.
 "So when they hit it off with someone, they immediately become hopeful that this person will become their partner."
 So hopeful, that they envision themselves in a relationship with said person, and project a whole future together, before a first date's even been planned.